Professor Graham Ley

-- ‘Women in British Asian Theatre’, a chapter in Arya Madhavan (ed.), Women in Asian Performance (forthcoming from Routledge, 2016)
+- ‘Women in British Asian Theatre’, a chapter in Arya Madhavan (ed.), Women in Asian Performance: Aesthetics and Politics.
+Abington: Routledge, 2017, 187-98

 - “Cultural Politics and Aesthetic Debate in Two Modern Versions of Aristophanes’ Frogs”, in Ancient Comedy and Reception, ed. by S.Douglas Olson.
 Berlin: de Gruyter, 2014: 871-86

 - “Rehearsing Aristophanes”, in Performance in Greek and Roman Theatre, ed. by G.Harrison and V.Liapis.
 Leiden: Brill, 2013: 291-308